 Mudders Making a Difference

 MMAD is the community engagement club on campus.
 WE work with the Office of Civic and Community Engagement on a variety of projects, such as CHAP communities cafes, student care packages and the PUSD Science Fair.

 Claremont Splash is a one-day event held each spring.
 Several hundred high school students come to Harvey Mudd to take one-to three- hour classes designed and taught by 5-C students, who want to share their passion about various projects.
 For more information please contact Claremont Splash (email@example.com).

 Society of Professional Latinxs in STEM

 SPLS partners with Uncommon Good to hold bimonthly tutoring sessions, where local students can visit Mudd and meet some of the Latinx students.
 The Mudd students spend three hours providing assistance with homework or explanations of concepts from our STEM specialties.
 It’s important to promote academia in the communities surrounding the Claremont Colleges to perpetuate the presence of Latinx personalities in collegiate institutions.
-Tutoring sessions take place on Saturday afternoons from 12-3pm, in the Shanahan Center for Teaching and Learning.
+Tutoring sessions take place on Saturday afternoons from noon–3 p.m., in the R. Michael Shanahan Center for Teaching and Learning.